tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 Jenny Skunk ambled along down the Lone Little Path through the Green Forest.
-He didn't hurry.
+She didn't hurry.
 Jenny never does hurry.
-Hurrying and worrying are two things he leaves for his neighbors.
+Hurrying and worrying are two things she leaves for her neighbors.
 Now and then Jenny stopped to turn over a bit of bark or a stick, hoping to find some fat beetles.
-But it was plain to see that he had something besides fat beetles on his mind.
+But it was plain to see that she had something besides fat beetles on her mind.

 Up the Lone Little Path through the Green Forest shuffled Unc' Billy Possum.
 He didn't hurry.
 It was too warm to hurry.
-Unlike Jenny Skunk, he does hurry sometimes, does Unc' Billy, especially when he suspects that Bowser the Hound is about.
+Unlike Jenny Skunk, he does hurry sometimes, does Unc' Billy, especially when he suspects that Bella the Hound is about.
 And sometimes Unc' Billy does worry.
 You see, there are people who think that Unc' Billy would make a very good dinner.
 Unc' Billy doesn't think he would.
 Anyway, he has no desire to have the experiment tried.
 So occasionally, when he discovers one of